supabase-community/supabase-terraform/README.md

 - **Current plugins**
   - Portainer (disabled by default)
+  - Nginx (disabled by default)
+    - This plugin is already configured for use with Supabase
+    - Config file: `./plugins/definitions/WithNginx.tf`
+    - All variables for Nginx are stored in this file
+    - You should ensure you read the comments left in that file if you intend to use this plugin
   - Watchtower (disabled by default)
     - Environment variable options: https://containrrr.dev/watchtower/arguments/
     - HTTP API (to trigger image and container updates): https://containrrr.dev/watchtower/http-api-mode/
+    - The HTTP API token for watchtower is a 128-character random password

 ### Adding a new plugin